The Fireside Bowl: History

 The building was an ice factory in its early days.
 In the summer of 1941 renovations began and the owner Hank Sophie converted it into a bowling alley, cashing-in on the bowling craze that began in mid-20th century America.
-It started as a twelve lane pin boy bowling alley and thrived throughout the 40s and 50s.
-In 1956 it was expanded and AMF automatic pinspotters were installed and the remodeled Fireside was expanded by four lanes bringing the total to 16.
+It started life as a 12-lane pin-boy bowling alley and thrived throughout the 1940s and 1950s.
+In 1956, Fireside was expanded by four lanes bringing the total to 16, and both AMF's Magic Triangles and 82-30 automatic pinspotters were installed at the same time.

 Ownership

 The Fireside Bowl was owned and operated by Hank Sophie until 1966 when Rich Lapinski and Alec "Mac" McGuire bought the bowling alley from an ailing Hank Sophie.
 Lapinski and McGuire operated it together until 1971 when Lapinski bought out McGuire.
 From 1971 until 1990 Lapinski operated it as a thriving bowling alley.
 As the neighborhood changed and Fireside fell into disrepair Lapinski handed the establishment to his son Jim.
 The neighborhood was getting rough and business slowed so Fireside began to showcase live music on a part-time basis in 1994.